l2nguyen/SuSoAPI/help/dl_allvers.md

 * **server** (*string*): Prefix for the survey server.
 It is whatever comes before mysurvey.solutions: *[prefix]*.mysurvey.solutions.
 * **user** (*string*): Username for the API user on the server.
 * **password** (*string*): Password for the API user on the server.
+* **tries** (*numeric*): Number of times to try getting an export before moving on to next one.
+Default is 10 times.
+If you are expecting the dataset on your servers to take a long time to export, increase the number of tries.

 ### Examples